 Common causes for a Ring Doorbell being stuck in black and white relate to artificially dark conditions.
 These include a large overhang above your porch, a big tree with heavy foliage, or an excessively shady location.
 Connectivity problems can also be to blame.

 The Night Vision feature is a necessity when it’s dark out.
 But it can be troublesome if it stays on all the time.
 Here’s what you need to know and how to resolve a malfunctioning Night Vision feature on your Ring doorbell.

 Why Is My Ring Doorbell Stuck In Black and White?

-How To Fix the Black and White Issue?
+How To Fix the Black and White Issue on a Ring Doorbell?

 - Call Ring Technical Support

 You can also reboot your Ring Doorbell to fix the problem of the camera being stuck in black and white.
 This procedure is done through the Ring app:

 - Tap the three lines in the corner to access the Menu